Good Reduction of K3 Surfaces: The N eron--Ogg--Shafarevich criterion

-\begin{Remark} If $(X,{\cal L})$ is a polarized K3 surface with good reduction, then the previous theorem asserts that ${\rm KS}(X,{\cal L})$ can be defined over an unramified extension $L$ of $K$.
-Thus, if ${\rm KS}(X,{\cal L})$ can be descended to some field $K'$ with $K\subseteq K'\subseteq L$ (so far, not much is known about fields of definition of Kuga--Satake Abelian varieties), then, since $L/K'$ is unramified and since ${\rm KS}(X,{\cal L})$ has good reduction over $L$ by the previous theorem, the descended Abelian variety will have good reduction over $K'$ by \cite{serre tate}. \end{Remark}
+\begin{Remark} Let us make two comments: \begin{enumerate} \item If $(X,{\cal L})$ is a polarized K3 surface with good reduction, then the previous theorem asserts that ${\rm KS}(X,{\cal L})$ can be defined over an unramified extension $L$ of $K$.
+Thus, if ${\rm KS}(X,{\cal L})$ can be descended to some field $K'$ with $K\subseteq K'\subseteq L$ (so far, not much is known about fields of definition of Kuga--Satake Abelian varieties), then, since $L/K'$ is unramified and since ${\rm KS}(X,{\cal L})$ has good reduction over $L$ by the previous theorem, the descended Abelian variety will have good reduction over $K'$ by \cite{serre tate}. \item We can almost remove the $p\neq2$ hypothesis in Theorem \ref{thm: kuga-satake good reduction}: by \cite[Proposition A.12]{kim madapusi pera} (see also the proof of \cite[Theorem A.1]{kim madapusi pera}), there exists a Kuga--Satake morphism with the properties needed to make the proof of Theorem \ref{thm: kuga-satake good reduction} work also in residue characteristic 2, but so far only outside the locus of superspecial K3 surfaces. \end{enumerate} \end{Remark}